-Susan’s busy this week, so coming off the bench today as a replacement we have Russell Watkins of Watkins & Clark fame with a little something to offend you.
+Susan’s busy this week, so coming off the bench today as a replacement we have Suzuki Samurai with a little something to offend everyone.

 Geez, just look at the hullabaloo over the moko’d guy that was refused entry to a Christchurch bar.
 Have New Zealanders become more pathetic over the years? - so sensitive that adults, at the first sign of hurt feelings, run off to tell on each other to the media, or Fair Go . . . or their mums?

 What’s happened over the years is that, bit by bit, there’s been a corruption of what we understand by “individual rights.”
 At every turn we’ve seen a cultural shift towards becoming a nation of grizzlers demanding a “right” to everything from everyone else – towards an “entitlement” culture – towards the idea that everyone is owed a living at the expense of everyone else.
 There is no such right.
 There is no such entitlement.
 This moko nothingness is all about the so-called right to not be offended, the so-called right to enter private property uninvited – regardless of the reasons you’ve been locked out.
 To make it easy for you (i.e. without having to go into a thesis on why no such rights exist), just think about the consequences of taking these rights to their natural conclusion – a place in which everyone is legally obliged to what every anyone else insists they do.

 Is that the New Zealand you want to live in?